roddhjav/play/site/content/_index.md

 A Play Machine is what is called a system with root as the guest account with only Apparmor to restrict access.

-To access my Ubuntu 24.04 play machine ssh to `play.pujol.io` as root, the password is `apparmor`.
-To not give me your [own public SSH keys], connect without public keys: `ssh -o PubkeyAuthentication=no root@play.pujol.io`
+To access my Ubuntu 24.04 play machine ssh to `play.pujol.io` as root, the password is `apparmor`: `ssh root@play.pujol.io`

 The aim of this is to:
 - Demonstrate that necessary security can be provided by Apparmor without any Unix permissions (however it is still recommended that you use Unix permissions as well for real servers).